LimeDrive/stream-fusion/docs/en/Catalogs/docker_install.md

 ### 1. Creating the Installation Folder

-Create a new folder for the plugin installation:
+Create a new folder for the addon installation:

 ```bash
 mkdir stremio-catalog-providers